-? ?
-If a parent or other person accompanies the child(ren) on the trip, the responsibility for paying the round trip cost of transportation, the responsible party shall confer with the other to arrange schedules and shall furnish to the other party round trip airline tickets, paid in advance, at least 30 days prior to the agreed travel date.
-If it occurs that the tickets or any portion of them are not used for travel as agreed, the tickets or unused portion shall be promptly returned to the furnishing party for redemption or otherwise by the parent not responsible for the cost of transportation.
+If the parties agree in advance to airline travel and one party has the responsibility for paying the round trip cost of transportation, the responsible party shall confer with the other to arrange schedules and shall furnish to the other party round trip airline tickets, paid in advance, at least 30 days prior to the agreed travel date.
+If it occurs that the tickets or any portion of them are not sued for travel as agreed, the tickets or unused portion shall be promptly returned to the furnishing party for redemption or otherwise by the parent not responsible for the cost of transportation.